-As of December 31, 2023, the SJCERA Portfolio had approximately \$4.2 billion in total assets, an increase of roughly \$372 million for the calendar year due to positive investment results1 and continued contributions from SJCERA's employers and members.
+As of December 31, 2024, the SJCERA Portfolio had approximately \$4.61 billion in total assets, an increase of roughly \$433 million for the calendar year due to positive investment results2 and continued contributions from SJCERA's employers and members.

-The SJCERA Total Fund generated a gross of fees return of 9.5% for the calendar year, exceeding its 6.75% assumed rate of return.
-The portfolio also bested it assumed rate for the last five-year period.
-Traditional Growth, which includes public equity and REITS, provided positive returns and outperformed its benchmark over the latest one-and three-year periods.
-With a positive 7.4% return in 2023, Principal Protection provided significant outperformance relative to its benchmark.
-Aggressive Growth, which includes Private Equity and Real Estate provided positive performance in 2023 underperformed its benchmark by 2.3%.
-Performance for all of the strategic classes were positive over the five- and ten-year periods.
+The SJCERA Total Fund generated a gross of fees return of 8.9% for the calendar year, exceeding its 6.75% assumed rate of return.
+Traditional Growth, which includes U.S. and International public equities, provided positive returns and outperformed its benchmark over the latest one- and three-year periods.
+With a positive 16.6% return in 2024, Principal Protection also provided outperformance relative to its benchmark.
+Aggressive Growth, which includes Private Equity and Real Estate provided positive performance in 2024 underperformed its benchmark in 2024.
+Performance for all of the strategic classes was positive over the five- and ten-year periods.